top of page

 Teaching Philosophy

-It is important to me that student artists develop life skills in their training and become confident, active members of their communities.
+It is important to me that student artists develop life skills in their training and become active members of their communities.
 Theatre training provides opportunities for students to nurture empathy, foster emotional intelligence, and acknowledge their role in the social fabric within which they weave their artistry.
 Together, the use of holistic exploration and structured play creates a playground that is inclusive and empowering.
 This enriches student artists with strong artistic voices, ready to make a difference in a world that needs their voices heard.

 bottom of page